 Dr. Jennifer Heerding has been associated with Penn for over 10 years, as a graduate student, a postdoctoral fellow and most recently the Associate Director for BBB.
 She is a native of California, with degrees in chemistry from both U.C.
 Davis and U.C.
 Berkeley.
 She earned her Ph.D. in Pharmacology at Penn in the laboratory of Dr. Steven Fluharty, investigating ligand binding to G protein coupled receptors.
 She teaches Autonomic Physiology (BBB 269) and Behavioral Pharmacology (BBB 481), using her Rhodesian Ridgeback (“Bob”) as a topic of numerous hypothetical medical conditions and situations.
 Bob is amazingly resilient, having survived acute hypertension, hyponatremia and various types of pituitary tumors.
 Dr. Heerding has been named a “Hall of Fame” instructor by Penn Course Reviews and has twice been chosen as the recipient of the BBB Society Teaching Award.
 Dr. Heerding has also been awarded the Dean’s Award for Distinguished Teaching by Affiliated Faculty in 2011.

 Dr. Mike Kaplan has been associated with Penn for almost 20 years, as a graduate student, a postdoctoral fellow, and most recently a lecturer and lab instructor for the BBB program.
 Born and raised in Philadelphia, he graduated from Wesleyan University with degrees in biochemistry and philosophy, then sojourned in New York City to dabble in the music business, where he wrote non-hit songs with titles like “Brain in a Jar”.
 Perhaps unsurprisingly, he ended up back in science.
 His research here at Penn has focused on synaptic plasticity, both short-term (with Dr. Marc Dichter in the medical school) and long-term (with BBB director Dr. Ted Abel).
 He teaches Cellular Neurobiology (BBB251) in the fall and Experimental Methods in Synaptic Physiology (BBB492) in the spring, runs the labs for BBB251 and BBB109 (Introduction to Brain and Behavior), and is the Master of Ceremonies and head zookeeper at the Neurolab, an undergraduate teaching lab for electrophysiology and computer simulations.
-This spring, Mike will finally debut his course on music and the brain, as a freshman seminar (BBB060).
+Mike also teaches a popular freshman seminar, Music and the Brain (BBB060).
 Dr. Kaplan received the Dean’s Award for Distinguished Teaching by Affiliated Faculty in 2009.